-You should be able to present some statistics about the size of the industry (e.g., total U.S. sales in the last year) and its growth rate over the last few years.
-Is the industry expanding, contracting or holding steady?
+You should be able to present statistics about the size of the industry, such as total U.S. sales in the last year and industry growth rate over the last few years.
+Is the industry expanding, contracting, or holding steady?
 Why?
 Who are the major industry participants?

 While you might not compete directly against these companies (they are likely to be large national or international corporations), it's important that you can identify them, and have a good understanding of their market share and why they are or aren't successful.